artefactual-labs/am-packbuild/README.md

 ## Test package

-Rocky Linux 9 packages: see the [rpms/EL9-testing](rpms/EL9-testing) directory for more details.

-Ubuntu 22.04 Jammy packages: see the [debs/jammy-testing](debs/jammy-testing) directory for more details.
+See the [tests/archivematica](tests/archivematica) directory for more details.